vampirerere/vampirerere/README.md

 17 bodily - SYS host - Please use tone tags - I CANNOT, and i mean CANNOT, pick up on situations well.

 autistic + sensitive

+Dni if you can't move on from something we did months ago.